jaedle-kata/typescript-jasmine-template/README.md

-# Kata template for javascript with jest
+# Kata template for typescript with jasmine

 ## Setup